 I also wanted to pop out the middle panels of the hutch doors and replace them with something else for added texture.
 I knew by adding a little "wow" factor to the hutch doors, that I would be able to take this upcycle from just an everyday painting and cabinetry door knob switch out into something truly special.
 I was interested in popping out the panels and installing glass or rattan.
 Once again, I was undecided so no surprises here, I asked what everyone thought on Instagram.
 The majority voted for rattan but this didn't sit right with me.
 Rattan has been having a very big moment for the last few years and now that there are versions of rattan at every major low cost department store, it just didn't feel special nor did it really sit with our interior style.

 I had considered seeing if I could source some lovely stained secondhand glass from our local tip shop, but then my lovely bestie from We Are Triibe suggested I try installing the hutch doors with reeded glass, which is also known as fluted glass.
-I'm not going to lie, it really helps having a bestie as a very successful interior designer.
-I fell in love with the idea right away and she connected me with a glass fitter on the Sunshine Coast that could cut reeded glass to size and also install it.
+I fell in love with the idea right away and i found a glass fitter on the Sunshine Coast that could cut reeded glass to size.
 So happy!
 If you're interested in doing this yourself, call your local glass supplier and see if they can cut glass to size, and whether they can source the glass for you or if you can bring in your own.
 If you you want to use your own glass and you're looking for something truly unique, try sourcing stained, frosted or coloured glass from your local tip shop.
 They have plenty of secondhand sheets lined up ready to be used for a project like this.
 Most glass suppliers will cut glass to size no matter what the glass is and where it comes from!
 You can get them to install it or you can do it yourself.
 Here are the steps including the materials you will need to use:

 Installing New Door Knobs